lelegard/arm-cpusysregs/README.md

 This project provides Linux and macOS kernel modules to read and write selected system registers from user applications.

-Warning: This project is for educational purpose only, for people wanting to increase their knowledge in the Arm64 architecture.
+**Warning:** This project is for educational purpose only, for people wanting to increase their knowledge in the Arm64 architecture.
 Loading a custom kernel module may always have unexpected side effects, including:

-- Security effects: the content of the system registers could be used to gain information on the system, including the pointer authentication keys.
+- Security effects: the content of the system registers could be used to gain information on the system, including the pointer authentication keys on Linux (they are better protected on macOS).
 - Stability effects:
   - Accessing Arm system registers is not only a matter of exception level.
     The Arm architecture reference manual describes in details the pseudo-code to access each register.
 There are many specific configuration options, usually set by the hypervisor (EL2) or monitor (EL3) which filter or protect access to the register.
-In specific configurations, accessing a system register from the kernel may either work or crash the system.
+In specific configurations, depending on the operating system or the platform, accessing a system register from the kernel may either work or crash the system.
   - Modifying the PACIA key using a kernel which is built with pointer authentication crashes the system since the return pointer of the kernel functions are authenticated with a different key as used by the previous PACIA (believe me, I tried...)

-See the file [docs/references.md](docs/references.md) for a list of reference documentations.
+See the file [docs/references.md](docs/references.md) for a list of reference documentations on the Arm64 architecture, its system registers and pointer authentication features.

 ## Build instructions